sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_defense.md

 * It takes a minimum of 5 days to bind.
 * The place to bind it is within [NYU SoE's Thesis guidelines](http://engineering.nyu.edu/files/Master's%20Thesis%20and%20Project%20Guidelines_March2014%20version.pdf)<br>(also as Masters_Thesis_Project_Guidelines_March2014_version.pdf on slack under Files).
 * The 2 bound copies are due to Eric Maiello BEFORE 12/23.
+* The entire thesis should be printed on acid free paper.
+* Make sure to include the signed signature pages for binding.